jadecobra/python_tdd_exercises/source/classes.rst

     pass

-  and the terminal updates to show passing tests
+  and the terminal shows passing tests

 REFACTOR: make it better